 Recessed wall heaters vary in size and are rated from 750 to 1,500-watt heaters.
 These heaters also have different voltage ratings.
 Obviously, a small wall heater could be added to an existing 120-volt circuit if the load requirements of that circuit allow it, but a 240-volt model will require a new circuit to run the unit.
 The efficiency of a 240-volt system is much better than that of a 120-volt model.
 Again, it depends on the application and the availability of circuit space in your electrical panel.

 A line-voltage thermostat is used to control the heater from a remote location like a wall in the room.
-It's a very simple connection process, connecting the incoming wire from the electrical panel to the line connection of the thermostat and the wire feeding the heater to the load side of the thermostat. ground the thermostat and you're ready to turn up the heat.
+It's a very simple connection process, connecting the incoming wire from the electrical panel to the line connection between the thermostat and the wire feeding the heater to the load side of the thermostat. ground the thermostat and you're ready to turn up the heat.

 Aside from recessed wall heaters, there are some other options for heating rooms that need a little more warmth.
 You could also install a baseboard heater that serves up heat where cutting in a register vent isn't practical or possible.
 These baseboard heaters come in different lengths but are usually either 2', 4', or 8' lengths.
 Add one with a line stat and you'll have heat in the area you want in no time at all.

 Another option is a portable electric heater.
-These come in the old milk house style that have a thermostat mounted right on the unit itself. these units have a built-in safety that shuts the unit off if it tips over.
+These come in the old milk house style that has a thermostat mounted right on the unit itself. these units have a built-in safety that shuts the unit off if it tips over.
 Another model looks like a baseboard heater, only with feet.
 It also has a thermostat to control the temperature but is much longer for better heating.